nobrakal/spacelambda/README_artifact.md

 This is a list of the definitions & claims that are made in the article, and where to find the corresponding definition or proof.

-* Figure 2 and Section 3.1: In directory `language`
+* Figure 2 and Section 3.1: In directory `language/`

 | Construction         | Definition | File        |
 |----------------------|------------|-------------|